 "I'm coming, Oli!"

 Sadie's voice was sweet even in desperation.
 Oli couldn't quite turn his head far enough to see her, but he soon felt her feelers wrap tenderly around his leg.
-His pain was replaced by a familiar comfort, like sinking into a cool pond, and he blinked tears out of his eyes that had been there for who-knows-how-long.
+His pain was replaced by a familiar comfort, like sinking into a cool pond, and he blinked tears out of his eyes.
 Soon after the numbing effect had kicked in, he felt his bones slowly shift and mend themselves, and when Sadie let go of his leg a minute or so later, he was able to rise to his feet.
 There was hardly any pain now, just a dull ache like a bruise.
 Sadie touched his collar and shoulder next, and he felt her heal these, too.

 Oli took a few moments to catch his breath before turning to look at Sadie.
 The sylveon's eyes were half-lidded, and she was panting either from exertion or the heat.
 Her legs trembled, and Oli worried for a moment that she would fall over.
 He felt a pang of guilt as he reached over to caress her face.
 "Thank you."